War tourism

 War tourism is recreational travel to active or former war zones for purposes of sightseeing or historical study.
 The term may be used pejoratively to describe thrill-seeking in dangerous and forbidden places.
 In 1988, P. J. O'Rourke applied the pejorative meaning to war correspondents.

 Early warfare

-War artists and war correspondents such as Willem van de Velde are considered to be the first war tourists.
+War artists and correspondents such as Willem van de Velde are considered to be the first war tourists.
 Van de Velde took to sea in 1653 in a small boat to observe a naval battle between the Dutch and the English, making many sketches on the spot.

 Crimean War

 During the Crimean War, tourists led by Mark Twain visited the wrecked city of Sevastopol – he even scolded his travel mates for walking off with souvenir shrapnel.
 Prince Menshikov invited the ladies of Sevastopol to watch the battle of Alma from a nearby hill.
 Fanny Duberly traveled with her husband to the Crimea in 1854 and stayed with him throughout his time there, despite the protests of commanders such as Lord Lucan.
 As the only woman at the front-lines, she was the center of much attention.
 She was told of planned attacks ahead of time, giving her the opportunity to be in a good position to witness them.